SiaFoundation/siad/doc/api/index.html.md

 The minimum price that the host will demand from a renter when the renter is uploading data.
 If the host is saturated, the host may increase the price from the minimum.

+**ephemeralaccountexpiry** | seconds
+The ephemeral account expiry specifies the maximum amount of time an ephemeral account can be inactive before it is considered expired and gets deleted.
+After an account has expired, the account owner has no way of retrieving the funds.
+Setting the expiry to 0 means the account never expires.

 **maxephemeralaccountbalance** | hastings
 The maximum amount of money that the host will allow a user to deposit into a